shaneilmeida/zuksite/readme.md

   - [ ] no colour plain ass biatch
   - [ ] zuk plase list links here

+  make the animation page into one bit animation that covers the bottom of the screen

 ## Extra To:Do list

 - [ ] make the hero a bit easier to manage and less shit